-- Stop and restart a scan using the preprogrammed Scan button. - Mode change to another channel and back to the original channel. - Turn off the radio and then turn it on again.
+- Stop and restart a scan. - Mode change to another channel and back to the original channel. - Turn off the radio and then turn it on again.

-Call Alert Paging†
+Call Alert Paging

 This feature allows your radio to work like a pager.

 If other users are away from their radios or if they are unable to hear their radios, you can send them an individual call alert page.
 You can also verify if a radio is active on the system.